My grandmother told me I read too much. I remember walking in the garden when I was small, telling myself stories.

 I’m interested in strong, believable characters and their relationships.
 I like writing to have hope and humour, and to recognise the dark and unfair side of life.
 Usually, my work has some speculative or fantastical elements, but I am not interested in strict barriers between genres.

-I’ve lived in several places.
-Born in America of British parents, I spent nearly all my childhood in Bristol, and I’m now an adoptive Londoner.
+I spent nearly all my childhood in Bristol, and I’m now an adoptive Londoner.
 I have a partner and two teenage children.
 I’m a professional communicator, a science PhD dropout, a recovering poet, and a Quaker.